Ethanlloyd21/Code-Quiz/README.md

 * The user arrives at the landing page and is presented with a call-to-action to "Start Quiz."
 Also note the navigation option to "View Highscores" and the "Time" value set at 75 seconds.
 ![](/images/quizHome.PNG)

 * Clicking the "Start Quiz" button presents the user with a series of questions.
 The timer is initialized with a value and immediately begins countdown.
+A sound will trigger for the correct choice and for the incorrect choice button.
 ![](/images/questions.PNG)